kwon-young/units/README.md

 Therefore, A quantity point is the combination of an **origin** and a quantity **vector**.
 This library model them with the term `Origin + Quantity`.
 Origins are terms similar to units and can be either:
-* absolute: `si:absolute_zero` is not define in term of something else, it is absolute
+* absolute: `si:absolute_zero` is not defined in term of something else, it is absolute
 * relative: `si:zeroth_degree_Celsius` is defined as a point relative to `si:absolute_zero`, it is relative
 * 0 is the default origin of most units which don't have special origins